 Bullet Journal Hacks, No. 11 – Create a Simple Envelope Pocket

-Here’s another tip we first saw on littlecoffeefox.com.
+Here’s another tip I first saw on littlecoffeefox.com.
 Grab yourself a regular old envelope (or indeed a gorgeously stylish envelope if you prefer), and tape it to an inside cover of your bullet journal, using your favourite washi tape.
 Now you have a simple pocket to store all your bits and bobs like tickets, magazine cuttings and coupons.

 Bullet Journal Hacks, No. 12 – Create a Quick Pen Holder

 An easy-peasy one, but extremely useful!
 If you’re using a standard Leuchtturm journal, or something similar, just wrap the elastic band strap around the bottom left corner, and you’ve got an instant pen holder!
-We found this one on the original bullet journal YouTube channel.
+I found this one on the original bullet journal YouTube channel.

 Bullet Journal Hacks, No. 13 – Use Washi Tape (again!)
 For Special Pages